The Best Thanksgiving Stuffing

 Step Two: Sauté the Vegetables

-This recipe is so easy to make and the happy memories just flood in while you melt the butter and then add the chopped celery and onions in a large skillet, or in my case, a 6-quart saucepan.
+This recipe is so easy to make, and the happy memories flood in when you melt the butter and then add the chopped celery and onions to a large skillet or, in my case, a 6-quart saucepan.
 Do this over medium-high heat.

 Sauté the Vegetables